Previous Page of 2Next Page

 His chuckling infuriates me even more, “There’s an air-conditioning vent right in front of you.
 It leads right outside.
 Then you’re home free.”

 I pull the pocketknife from my pocket and begin to unscrew the air vent.
 However, I am rudely interrupted by a shower of swift metal bullets that thankfully miss me.
 In one fluid motion, I jump in a different direction, while pulling my .25 cal hand gun that had been concealed in my combat boots.
 My hands mold to the gun, as if it were made for me.
-Oh wait, it was!
+Oh wait, it was.
 It’s my favorite compact gun.
-Despite its mere 5 inch long size, it can be enough to kill someone, which is exactly what I do.
+Despite its mere 5 inch long size, it can be enough to kill someone, which is exactly what I intend to do.
 My first shot hits the burly guy right in the heart.
 I’ve learned that with smaller bullets, it is extremely important to hit a person in a vital organ.
 I tend to aim for the heart, less messy that way.
-Otherwise, I have to waste a couple more bullets to finish my challenger off.
-Since my small gun can only hold about 10-12 bullets in the magazine, it’s crucial to conserve if I can.

 I nudge his motionless body with my foot, just to confirm that he is indeed, lifeless.
 Slowly, I creep toward the door to check if there are anymore guards.
 A movement around the corner catches my eyes and my breath hitches, but not in fear.
 The boy, around my age or maybe older, smirks and walks in the opposite direction.
 I don’t shoot or call out because I can’t, I’m frozen.
 I swear I’m going crazy.
 For the last few years, I’ve been seeing him everywhere.
 When I’m staking out a house, he’s walking a dog; when Caleb drives us away, I see him selling candy bars; when I’m stealing top secret information, he happens to be in the same building.
 It’s not a coincidence and it’s not mistaken identity.
 His eyes, those eyes, I’d know anywhere.
 They’re a beautiful vibrant green mixed with amber, the most striking eyes I’ve ever seen.
 I’ve never told anyone about him, not even Caleb.
 They’ll think I’m crazy…even though there’s a high probability of that being true.